The Top 15 Free Things to Do in Paris

 1. Printemps Rooftop Terrace

 The first of the top 15 free things to do in Paris is a beautiful secret.
 Take the elevator up to the rooftop of Printemps (a Parisian department store) for a breathtaking panoramic view of Paris and all of its famous landmarks.
-From the rooftop, you can relax, enjoy the view, and – although, not free – enjoy a cocktail or a croissant at the tranquil rooftop cafรฉ.
+From the rooftop, you can relax, enjoy the view, and – although, not free – enjoy a cocktail or a croissant at the tranquil rooftop café.

-2. Cooking classes
+2. Cooking Classes

 For the past six years, the Federation Francaise de Cuisine has partnered with the French capital to offer free cooking classes to the public!
 Class themes vary from organic foods to healthy cooking, but each class always focuses on seasonal ingredients or limiting food waste.
-Using the freshest ingredients from Parisian markets, you’ll learn from some of the city’s best chefs.
-Note: Book your class well in advance; spaces are limited.
+Using the freshest ingredients from Parisian markets, you'll learn from some of the city's best chefs.
+MADDY'S NOTE: Book your class well in advance; spaces are limited.

-Bridge over the Canal Saint-Martin
+Bridge over the tranquil Canal Saint-Martin in Paris

 Paris: Canal St-Martin“/kaysgeog